abusallam/android-agent/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: '[FEATURE] '
-labels: Feature Request
+labels: 'enhancement'
 assignees: ''

 ---